-Technical Paper Submission Guidelines
+Technical Paper Editorial Guidelines

 Technical Papers should be scholarly in style and formally structured, with a bibliography (in Harvard style) and aimed at an audience that can comprehend scientific, technical and economic arguments.
 Authors should bear in mind the multi-disciplinary audience, so papers should avoid the most arcane aspects of a topic.